openPMD/openPMD-validator/RELEASING.md

 ## Creating a release on Github

+- The version number of the tool is `openPMDstandardVersion.patchLevel`, e.g. for the `1.1.0` release of the openPMD standard and the 5th release of the validator scripts: `1.1.0.5`

 - Make sure that the version number in `setup.cfg`, `conda_recipe/meta.yaml`, `README.md`, `checkOpenPMD*.py` **and** in `createExamples*.py` correspond to
   the new release, and that the corresponding changes have been documented in